9-5-pursuit/module-three-study-guide/01-npm-for-react.md

 ```

 ## Renaming Imported Modules

 - What are some benefits of renaming imported variables?
+- What are some good conventions to follow when naming variables?

 ```js
 import {message as hello, anotherMessage} from "./messages.js";
 ```

 ## Exporting a Function

+- What's the purpose of exporting a function?
+- How come we don't include the parameters in our export?

 ```js
 const customMessage = (message, name) => {
   return `${message} ${name}`;